 - 4.1 Course leaders are responsible for preparing the Interim Course Report at the end of the academic year (according to the template provided in QHS 6A).
 This report covers the out-going academic year (1 August 31 July each year). - 4.2 The role of the Report is to: - a.
 Confirm compliance with University requirements. - b.
 Summarise any changes required immediately before the next cohort of students, or longer term. - c.
 Review and update the Course Development Plan. - 4.3 Interim Course Reports are considered by School Academic Standards and Quality Committees (SASQCs) on an annual basis and inform the School academic plan (see below).
-SASQCs agree the most appropriate submission dates with reference to University requirements.

-Where a course runs to a different cycle from the traditional academic year, the Interim Course Report is prepared at the end of the equivalent period of study, in advance of the next cohort of

-- students.
-This might mean that Schools agree different submission dates for courses with different structures. - A separate Interim Course Report is required for each course of study except that courses clustered together in one course management/ operational framework may be reported on in a single Report (this will cover, for example, combined degrees, schemes with pathways or bracketed awards etc.).
-An Interim Course Report cannot cover courses that are not linked in this way. - Templates for the Interim Course Report and Course Development Plan are provided in QHS 6A and QHS 6B.
+SASQCs agree the most appropriate submission dates with reference to University requirements. - 4.4 Where a course runs to a different cycle from the traditional academic year, the Interim Course Report is prepared at the end of the equivalent period of study, in advance of the next cohort of students.
+This might mean that Schools agree different submission dates for courses with different structures. - 4.5 A separate Interim Course Report is required for each course of study except that courses clustered together in one course management/ operational framework may be reported on in a single Report (this will cover, for example, combined degrees, schemes with pathways or bracketed awards etc.).
+An Interim Course Report cannot cover courses that are not linked in this way.